Oregano Essential Oil

-- Respiratory: Used to treat sore throat, bronchitis, and colds, also be used to help with ear infections.
+- Respiratory: used to treat sore throat, bronchitis, and colds, can also be used to help with ear infections

-- Digestive: Excellent relief for upset stomachs and other digestive issues
+- Digestive: excellent relief for stomach upset and other digestive issues

-- Musculoskeletal: Pain relief for joint and muscle aches, pains, and inflammation
+- Musculoskeletal: relief for joint and muscle aches, pains, and inflammation

-- Pregnancy: can help with mastitis and clogged milk ducts after birth. *avoid all routes due to potential for embrotoxicity during pregnancy*
+- Pregnancy: can help with mastitis and clogged milk ducts after birth. *avoid all routes during pregnancy due to potential for embryotoxicity*